AkaiShuichiX/EFT-DMA-Radar/README.md

 ##  Common Issues ⚠️

-### ESP has issues, especially when ADS and using optics.
+### ESP and Aimview Head Circles are not handled (and are not code-wise) part of the skeleton and don't scale like you'd expect them to.
 Work in progress 🛠

 ### DX Overlay/D3DX Errors ("DX overlay init failed", "ESP DX init failed: System.DllNotFoundException: Unable to load DLL 'd3dx943.dll'...")